-If you have a previous version Bacula (1.39.20 or lower) installed, you should stop the service, uninstall it, and remove the Bacula installation directory possibly saving your bacula-fd.conf, bconsole.conf, and bwx-console.conf files for use with the new version you will install.
+If you have a previous version of Bacula installed, you should stop the service, uninstall it, and remove the Bacula installation directory possibly saving your bacula-fd.conf, bconsole.conf, and bat.conf files for use with the new version you will install.
 The Uninstall program is normally found in c:\bacula\Uninstall.exe.
 We also recommend that you completely remove the directory c:\bacula, because the current installer uses a different directory structure (see below).

-Providing you do not already have Bacula installed, the new installer (1.39.22 and later) installs the binaries and dlls in c:\Program Files\Bacula\bin and the configuration files in c:\Documents and Settings\All Users\Application Data\Bacula In addition, the Start>All Programs>Bacula menu item will be created during the installation, and on that menu, you will find items for editing the configuration files, displaying the document, and starting bwx-console or bconsole.
+Providing you do not already have Bacula installed, the installer installs the binaries and dlls in c:\Program Files\Bacula\bin and the configuration files in c:\Documents and Settings\All Users\Application Data\Bacula In addition, the Start>All Programs>Bacula menu item will be created during the installation, and on that menu, you will find items for editing the configuration files, displaying the document, and starting bwx-console or bconsole.

 Finally, proceed with the installation.

-- You must be logged in as Administrator to the local machine to do a correct installation, if not, please do so before continuing.
-Some users have attempted to install logged in as a domain administrator account and experienced permissions problems attempting to run Bacula, so we don't recommend that option. - Simply double click on the winbacula-1.xx.0.exe NSIS install icon.
+• You must be logged in as Administrator to the local machine to do a correct installation, if not, please do so before continuing.
+Some users have attempted to install logged in as a domain administrator account and experienced permissions problems attempting to run Bacula, so we don't recommend that option.

+• Simply double click on the bacula-win32-5.xx.0.exe NSIS install icon.
 The actual name of the icon will vary from one release version to another.

-winbacula-1.xx.0.exe
+bacula-win32-5.xx.0.exe